 He raised one shoulder slightly in a gesture of indifference, not a single emotion flickering across his masked features.

 "Right… I thought you might," she muttered, plastering a fake smile to her face to cover her unease.
 "Okay, well, this is obviously the living room, where you'll do all of your living.
 Temporary death is required when using any other rooms."

 His icy glare actually gave her chills.
 Christine quickly shook them off and continued on.

 "And this is the kitchen!
-I'm a big fan of junk-food, but we've also got enough groceries in here to cook a decent meal every now and then, so hopefully you won't starve."
-Briefly she showed him where the food and utensils were stored, trying to ignore the uncomfortable feeling she got as his intense eyes bored into her, never once showing an ounce of emotion.
+I don't really cook, so most of the stuff in here is of the microwavable or sandwich-assembly variety, but we can go on a grocery run soon to stock up on whatever you need."
+Briefly she showed him where the food and utensils were stored, trying to ignore the uncomfortable feeling she got as his intense eyes bored into her.

 Finishing with the kitchen, she then led him down a narrow hallway, pointing to the first door on the right.
 "This is the bathroom.
 It's the only one in the apartment, so you'll have to share with me.
 I apologize in advance… I'm sure sharing a bathroom with an extremely disorganized girl wasn't exactly part of the job description when you signed on as a bodyguard, but I'll attempt to keep all feminine products hidden for your comfort."